Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Appendix

 \section{Appendix}

 We performed a convergence study to evaluate the sensitivity of the phase-averaged velocity fields and flow rates to changes in simulation resolution.
-The fluid resolutions were set to $\Delta x = $ 0.9, 0.675, 0.45 and 0.3375 mm.
-These resolutions were approximately equal to, 3/4 of, 1/2 of and 3/8 of the MRI resolution, respectively.
-We ran each simulation ran for three cardiac cycles, then performed phase averaging and sampled onto the MRI mesh for comparisons, as described in Section \ref{post_processing}.
-For $\Delta x = $ 0.9 and 0.675 mm, we used a coarsened structure mesh with a target edge length of $\Delta s = 0.45 $ mm, and for $\Delta x = $ 0.45 and 0.3375 mm we used the target edge length of $\Delta s = 0.225$ mm, as used in the remainder of this work.
+The fluid resolutions were set to $\Delta x = $ 0.9, 0.68, 0.45, 0.34 and 0.28 mm.
+We ran each simulation ran for two cardiac cycles, then performed phase averaging on the second cycle and sampled onto the MRI mesh for comparisons, as described in Section \ref{post_processing}.
+For $\Delta x = $ 0.9 and 0.68 mm, we used a coarsened structure mesh with a target edge length of $\Delta s = 0.45 $ mm, for $\Delta x = $ 0.45 and 0.34 mm we used the target edge length of $\Delta s = 0.225$ mm, as used in the remainder of this work, and for $\Delta x = $ 0.28 mm we use the leaflet mesh targeted to $\Delta s = 0.225$ mm, and a slightly finer mesh for the vessel targeted to $\Delta s = 0.2$ mm.

-Exact convergence in IB method simulations is challenging to achieve due to diffuse coupling of the fluid structure interface and the physically instability of the flow.
-The support of the discrete $\delta$-function depends on the fluid mesh width, which implies that the effective thickness of all objects in the structure depends on the fluid resolution.
-Changes in resolution then change the the effective orifice area of the valve and the radius of the vasculature, and thus the resistance to forward flow.
-We partially mitigated this effect by adjusting the pressures based on a Poiseuille flow estimate, as described in section \ref{fsi}.
+Exact convergence in IB method simulations is challenging to achieve due to diffuse coupling of the fluid-structure interface and the physical instability of the flow.
+The radius of the support of the discrete $\delta$-function is $2.5\Delta x$, which depends on the fluid mesh width, meaning that the effective thickness of all objects in the structure depends on the fluid resolution.
+Thus, IB method coupling reduces the effective radius of the valve and vasculature proportional to $\Delta x$, meaning that the effective radius converges to the true radius in a first order manner as $\Delta x \to 0$.
+Resistance to forward flow depends more than linearly on radius (to the fourth power in the case of Poiseuille flow), and thus slow convergence of the flow rate under a specified pressure difference is expected.
+Alternative schemes could include compensatory measures to adjust the boundary conditions to achieve a more constant flow rate, but this would not reduce numerical error at the fluid-structure interfaces.
 Additionally, the Reynolds number of the flow is much greater than one, the flow is inertially dominated and flow structures are unstable in time.
 This effect is partially mitigated by phase-averaging the flow.